Joyce Carol Oates: Career

 The Vanguard Press published Oates' first novel, With Shuddering Fall (1964), when she was 26 years old.
 In 1966, she published "Where Are You Going, Where Have You Been?", a short story dedicated to Bob Dylan and written after listening to his song "It's All Over Now, Baby Blue".
 The story is loosely based on the serial killer Charles Schmid, also known as "The Pied Piper of Tucson".
 It has been anthologized many times and adapted as a 1985 film, Smooth Talk, which starred Laura Dern.
 In 2008, Oates said that of all her published work, she is most noted for "Where Are You Going, Where Have You Been?"

 Another early short story, "In a Region of Ice" (The Atlantic Monthly, August 1966), features a young, gifted Jewish-American student.
-It dramatizes his drift into protest against the world of education and the sober, established society of his parents, his depression, and eventually murder-cum-suicide.
+It dramatizes his drift into protest against the world of education and the sober, established society of his parents, his depression, and eventually murder-suicide.
 It was inspired by a real-life incident (as were several of her works) and Oates had been acquainted with the model of her protagonist.
 She revisited this subject in the title story of her collection Last Days: Stories (1984).
 "In the Region of Ice" won the first of her two O. Henry Awards.

-Her second novel was A Garden of Earthly Delights (1967), first of the so-called Wonderland Quartet published by Vanguard 1967–71.
+Oates’s second novel was A Garden of Earthly Delights (1967), first of the so-called Wonderland Quartet published by Vanguard 1967–71.
 All were finalists for the annual National Book Award.
 The third novel in the series, them (1969), won the 1970 National Book Award for Fiction.
 It is set in Detroit during a time span from the 1930s to the 1960s, most of it in black ghetto neighborhoods, and deals openly with crime, drugs, and racial and class conflicts.
 Again, some of the key characters and events were based on real people whom Oates had known or heard of during her years in the city.
-Since then she has published an average of two books a year.
-Frequent topics in her work include rural poverty, sexual abuse, class tensions, desire for power, female childhood and adolescence, and occasionally the 'fantastic'.
-Violence is a constant in her work, even leading Oates to have written an essay in response to the question, "Why Is Your Writing So Violent?"
+Since then, she has published an average of two books a year.
+Frequent topics in her work include rural poverty, sexual abuse, class tensions, desire for power, female childhood and adolescence, and occasionally the "fantastic".
+Violence is a constant in her work, even leading Oates to have written an essay in response to the question: "Why Is Your Writing So Violent?"